JoeCool-Engineer/JoeCool_Day_Scheduler/README.md

 ## Installation

 No installation is required.
-This is a web based tool and can be accessed through [JoeCool Password Generator](https://joecool-engineer.github.io/JoeCool_Password_Generator/).
+This is a web based tool and can be accessed through [JoeCool_Day_Scheduler](https://joecool-engineer.github.io/JoeCool_Day_Scheduler/).

 ## Usage

-Visit the [JoeCool Password Generator](https://joecool-engineer.github.io/JoeCool_Password_Generator/) and click on the **"Save Icon"** once a task/appointment has been entered.
+Visit the [JoeCool_Day_Scheduler](https://joecool-engineer.github.io/JoeCool_Day_Scheduler/) and click on the **"Save Icon"** once a task/appointment has been entered.
 This will begin display text at the header to notify user the task/appointment has been saved to the local storage.

 ![Password Generator Main Page](./assets/passwordGenerator.jpg)